 An industry study conducted by Hewlett-Packard found that the internal security threats felt by "_many organizations_" are not being taken "_as seriously as they should_, "according to a recent article published on the EWeek website.
 The article indicates that according to HP's new "_State of the Network Security Survey_" a large financial investment towards security does not guarantee that "_an enterprise is actually more secure._" According to the Hewlett Packard survey, approximately 70% of all network attacks originate from systems that were infected with "_some form of malware_, "the article states.

-Jennifer Ellard, Director of Network Security Product Marketing for Hewlett Packard‘s Enterprise Security Products was quoted in the article saying, “This means that corporate networks are already infected with malware in many cases.”
-She said in the article that even though many organizations are “already infected“, they spend time and invest in resources trying to “prevent intrusion.”
-The report added that according to Ellard, a need exists to “help organizations not only block intrusion” but remedy the infections.
-This will not only “increase their security posture” but “better optimize network bandwidth“, according to the article.
+Jennifer Ellard, Director of Network Security Product Marketing for Hewlett Packard's Enterprise Security Products, was quoted in the article saying, "_This means that corporate networks are already infected with malware in many cases._" She said in the article that even though many organizations are "_already infected_, "they spend time and invest in resources trying to "_prevent intrusion._" The report added that according to Ellard, a need exists to "_help organizations not only block intrusion_" but remedy the infections.
+According to the article, this will not only "_increase their security posture_" but "_better optimize network bandwidth_, "according to the article.